 Each EPM3 module will be assessed by a timed unseen written examination and a written assignment(s), with the exception of EPM304 Advanced statistical methods in epidemiology.
-CTM2, IDM and PHM2 modules will be assessed by a timed unseen written examination and/or one or more assessed assignment(s).
+CTM2, IDM and PHM2 modules will be assessed by one or more assessed assignment(s) and/or a timed unseen written examination.